Wayne Mardle

-Wayne William Mardle (born 10 May 1973) is an English former professional darts player who competed in Professional Darts Corporation (PDC) and British Darts Organisation (BDO) events.
+Wayne Mardle (born 10 May 1973) is an English former professional darts player who competed in Professional Darts Corporation (PDC) and British Darts Organisation (BDO) events.
 He finished as the runner-up in three PDC majors, losing to Phil Taylor in the final on each occasion.
-He was also a five-time world championship semi-finalist (four PDC and one BDO).
+He was also a five times world championship semi-finalist (four PDC and one BDO).
 He currently works as a pundit and commentator.

 He has been known as "Hawaii 501" since 2000, a play on the title of the popular television series Hawaii Five-O, due to the Hawaiian shirts he started wearing in 1998 for a bet, and 501 being the start score of a leg of darts.
 This dress sense coupled with his crowd-pleasing onstage activity (such as dancing to the interval music) saw him become one of the most popular players on the circuit.

 Early life and career

 Mardle was born in Tottenham, North London, England.
 He started playing darts at the age of 11, when he practised with his dad.
 His first 180 came two weeks after he started playing.
 He soon became better than his dad, and his first competition win was in a pub called the 'Double Top' on his thirteenth birthday in 1986.

 His Lakeside debut came in 2000, where he lost to Matt Clark in the first round.
 In 2001, he reached the semi-finals, beating Co Stompé and Ronnie Baxter before losing to eventual winner John Walton.
 His attempt in 2002 saw him fall in the last eight to Colin Monk.